-When the window is displayed, enter the name of the user who is to have the mgm group added.
-In the user details window, add mgm to the Group set field, which is a comma-separated list of the groups to which the user belongs.
+When the window is displayed, enter the name of the user who is to have the mqm group added.
+In the user details window, add mqm to the Group set field, which is a comma-separated list of the groups to which the user belongs.

-Note: Users need not have their primary group set to mqm.
-As long as mqm is in their set of groups, they can use the commands.
-Users who are running applications that use the queue manager only do not need mqm group authority.
+Note: You need not have your primary group set to mqm.
+As long as mqm is in your set of groups, you can use the commands.
+If you are running applications that use the queue manager only, you do not need mqm group authority.